 Offsets can only lead to a zero-sum game, because one tonne of CO2e is emitted somewhere, and one tonne is reduced somewhere else.
-Hence, they cannot be used to reduce emissions in the long term and are incompatible with the idea of going towards net-zero emissions at a global level.
+Hence, they cannot be used to reduce emissions in the long term and are not compatible with the idea of going towards net-zero emissions at a global level.
+Offsets should only be used to compensate for emissions that cannot be avoided or reduced.